NishantKumbhare/XamerinForm/FormSample/README.md

 1. Android app should target just armabi-v7a (or the precise ABI on the device this app is being run on) FormSample.Droid->Option->Android Build->Advance Tab -> Check for armeabi-v7a

+2. AOT the android application to reduce startup time FormSample.Droid->Option->Android Build-> Enable AOT(Experimental)/Enable LLVM Optimising compiler

-4. Reduce the size of the apk or ipa generated (explain what you did to achieve this) and
+3. Reduce the size of the apk or ipa generated (explain what you did to achieve this) and
-5. Compute the reduction of size of the generated apk/ipa For IPA
+4. Compute the reduction of size of the generated apk/ipa For IPA
 - FormSample.ios->Option->ios Build->Linker Behaviour -> (Link Framework SDK only/Dont Link)
 - If linker Behaviour set to Don’t Link size of IPA would be 35.7MB